PennyLaneAI/pennylane-lightning-gpu/doc/devices.rst

 **Multi-GPU/multi-node support for adjoint method:**

 The ``lightning.gpu`` device with the multi-GPU/multi-node backend also directly supports the `adjoint differentiation method <https://pennylane.ai/qml/demos/tutorial_adjoint_diff.html>`__.
-Instead of batching observables across the multiple GPUs available within a node, the state vector is distributed among the aviable GPUs with the multi-GPU/multi-node backend.
+Instead of batching observables across the multiple GPUs available within a node, the state vector is distributed among the available GPUs with the multi-GPU/multi-node backend.
 By default, the adjoint method with MPI support follows the performance-oriented implementation of the single GPU backend.
 This means that a separate ``bra`` is created for each observable and the ``ket`` is updated only once for each operation, regardless of the number of observables.

 The workflow for the default adjoint method with MPI support is as follows: